Bayesian parameter estimation using conditional variational autoencoders for gravitational-wave astronomy

-For \ac{BBH} signals, \ac{GW} data is usually sampled at $1$---$4$ kHz dependent upon the mass of binary.
-We have chosen to use the noticeably low sampling rate of 256Hz in order to decrease the computational time required to develop our approach and the computational burden of computing our 256 benchmark analyses for each of 4 benchmark samplers.
-We have been able to extend our analysis to $1$ kHz sampling frequencies at the cost of an $\sim1.5$ fold increase in training time and a similar increase on the \ac{GPU} memory requirement.
+For \ac{BBH} signals, \ac{GW} data is usually sampled at $1$---$4$ kHz dependent upon the mass of the binary.
+We have chosen to use the noticeably low sampling rate of 1024Hz in order to decrease the computational time required to develop our approach and the computational burden of computing our 250 benchmark analyses for each of 4 benchmark samplers.
+We have found that increasing the sampling frequency of our input comes at the cost of an increase in training time and a similar increase on the \ac{GPU} memory requirement.
 We note that with the exception of requiring one-dimensional convolutional layers and an increase in the amount of training data to efficiently deal with a multi-detector analysis, the network complexity has not increased with the dimensionality of the physical parameter space nor with the sampling rate of the input data.
-We therefore do not anticipate that extending the parameter space to lower masses and including component spin parameters will be problematic.
+We therefore do not anticipate that extending the parameter space to lower masses will be problematic.

 In reality, \ac{GW} detectors are affected by non-Gaussian noise artefacts and time-dependent variation in the detector noise \ac{PSD}.
 Existing methods incorporate a parameterised \ac{PSD} estimation into their inference~\cite{2015PhRvD..91h4034L}.
 To account for these and to exploit the ``likelihood-free'' nature of the \ac{CVAE} approach, we could re-train our network at regular intervals using samples of real detector noise (preferably recent examples to best reflect the state of the detectors).
 In this case we could also apply transfer learning to speed up each training instance based on the previously trained network state.
 Alternatively, since the \ac{PSD} is an estimated quantity, we could marginalise over its uncertainty by providing training data whitened by samples drawn from a distribution of possible \acp{PSD}.
 Our work can naturally be extended to include the full range of \ac{CBC} signal types but also to any and all other parameterised \ac{GW} signals and to analyses of \ac{GW} data beyond that of ground based experiments.
 Given the abundant benefits of this method, we hope that a variant of this of approach will form the basis for future \ac{GW} parameter estimation.